 This journal is a member of the Committee on Publication Ethics (COPE).

 *The article processing charge (APC) is payable upon acceptance after peer review and is subject to value added tax (VAT) where applicable.
-If the paying author/institution is based in the European Union, to comply with European law, value added tax (VAT) must be added to the APC.
+If the paying author/institution is based in the European Union, to comply with European law, VAT must be added to the APC.
 Providing a VAT registration number will allow an institution to avoid paying the tax, except for UK institutions.
 Payments can be made in GBP or USD.

 SAGE Open Medical Case Reports is a peer reviewed, open access journal.
 It aims to provide a publication home for short case reports which often do not find a place in traditional primary research journals, but provide key insights into real medical cases that are essential for physicians, and may ultimately help to improve patient outcomes.

 SAGE Open Medical Case Reports does not limit content due to page budgets or thematic significance.
 Papers are subject to rigorous peer review and are selected on the basis of whether the research is sound and deserves publication.
 By virtue of not restricting papers to a narrow discipline, SAGE Open Medical Case Reports facilitates the discovery of the connections between papers, whether within or between disciplines.